Orders before 4PM EST ship same-day (Mon-Fri)

 In terms of kick point and shooting, the RBZ stick line is most similar to the Bauer Nexus stick family.

-The new Super Tacks stick is considered to be CCM's true all-in-one stick.
+The Super Tacks 2.0 stick is considered to be CCM's true all-in-one stick.
 Trusted Tacks performance has been taken to the next level with its two distinctive loading zones.
 It allows for maximum loading on both wrist and slap shots due to the different stiffness zones.
-The Aculite blade is even lighter than the Ultra Attack Frame from the Super Tacks and the durability of the shaft has been increased.
-The new Super Tacks is a stick you can rely on no matter what the game situation.
+The Acu2 blade is even stiffer than the Aculite blade from the Super Tacks and the durability of the shaft has been increased, thanks to Sigmatex Carbon Fiber.
+The Super Tacks 2.0 is a stick you can rely on no matter what the game situation.

 The Tacks line features a mid-kick point with great puck feel which makes it ideal for heavy and precise slap shots, accurate saucer passes, and incredible stick handling.
 It is also perfect for players who are looking for a durable stick that will be put to the test game after game.
 CCM Tacks sticks are most similar to Bauer's Supreme stick line.

-The CCM Ribcor Reckoner brings players a low-kick point with amazing puck feel, thanks to the Ascent blade.
+The CCM Ribcor Trigger2 PMT brings players a low-kick point with amazing puck feel, thanks to the Ascent 3 blade.
 This blade has a soft heel for puck handling and a super stiff toe for shooting power.
+Then, the stick is reinforced with Sigmatex Carbon Fiber for ultimate durability.
 Therefore, the CCM Ribcor line is designed for players who like to stick handle through traffic and snipe one home with a lightning-fast release.

 If you have been looking to replace that Bauer Vapor stick for a while, a stick from the CCM Ribcor line would be a great place to start.

-NHL players using a CCM Ribcor Reckoner: Vladimir Tarasenko (STL), Matt Duchene (COL), Sidney Crosby (PIT), Nathan MacKinnon (COL).
+NHL players using a CCM Ribcor Trigger2 PMT: Vladimir Tarasenko (STL), Matt Duchene (COL), Sidney Crosby (PIT), Nathan MacKinnon (COL).

 CCM does not have a Ribcor pants or protective line, so from here on out, we will just be comparing QuickLite and Tacks lines.